 Slow growing plants give an impression of not growing at all.
 Examples of these house plants are the following: Crinkle leaf plant (Adromischus cristatus), Living stones (Lithops sp.), Air plants (Tillandsia sp.), and Barrel cactus (Ferocactus sp.)

 With the right sunlight, we can prevent this unwanted tallness of your little succulents.
 It is important to always consider what is best for your plant.
 Know your succulent’s needs, give them the right amount of sunlight, temperature they like, appropriate soil.
 They will thank you a thousand times with their beauty.

 Remember that the absence of sunlight can cause succulents to lose saturation, while too much sunlight will cause succulents to produce lighter pigments such as red or orange color.
-Size also depends on the pot being used.
+Size also depends on the pot you use.
 As a grower, you have the power to control the size of your plant.
 If you don’t want your succulents to grow taller or bigger, then cut away the new buds every single time.
-The cuttings can also be planted in the new pots to grow a new breed of succulents.
+You can also plant the cuttings in a new pot to grow a new family of succulents.

 How can you tell when your succulent has finally reached its final size?

-Echeveria VS Sempervivums
+Echeveria VS Sempervivums as two large succulents

 Echeveria is polycarpic, they can produce flower many times during their lifetime.
 This is a good thing about Echeveria since it will not die after flowering.
-On the other hand, Sempervivums die every after its flower blooms.
+On the other hand, Sempervivums die every time their flower blooms.
 The life span of this plant is much shorter so you need to learn propagating to ensure that you will never lose this plant on your pad.

-Talking about cold hardiness, most of Echeveria cannot stand in a very cold climate, unlike sempervivum.
+Talking about cold hardiness, most Echeverias cannot stand in a very cold climate, unlike sempervivum.
 Echeveria is originated in Mexico and Central America, and the cold bothers them.
 Most of them can survive in cold unprotected but some are not.
 So if you are living in a cooler climate, then you must evacuate your echeveria into a greenhouse.
 Build a temporary shelter for them and help them overcome the coldness, and feel their owner’s warm from the outside.

 But if the winter season starts to freeze all the way, then you should put your plant inside.
 Temporary shelters cannot make them feel warm any longer!
 Put them in any window sills for them to receive at least a little sunlight from the outside.
 You see that both of these plants has some advantages, and some specifics when it comes to growing.
 Think about them for a while and just then decide which succulent you want to have in your garden.